Study Orientation

 Common Interpretive Mistakes

-- Reading OCE as metaphorical spiritualism rather than materialist ontology.
+- Reading OEC as metaphorical spiritualism rather than materialist ontology.

 - Treating glossary terms as isolated definitions instead of systemic operators.